Electa-Git/PowerModelsACDC.jl/docs/src/quickguide.md

 ## Remark
-Note that `run_ac_opf` still works and runs a classic AC OPF on only the AC part of the described grid.
+Note that PowerModels' `run_ac_opf` still works and runs a classic AC OPF on *only* the AC part of the described grid.

 ```julia
 result = run_ac_opf("case5_acdc.m", IpoptSolver())